A Survey of Label-Efficient Deep Learning for 3D Point Clouds

 \subsection{Summary}

-Weakly supervised point cloud learning is an emerging area that has attracted increasing attention in recent years.
-It aims to train robust deep network models with partially available, noisy, or not exactly desired annotations.
-Preparing precise supervision is very challenging for unordered and unstructured point clouds, which has recently triggered great progress in weakly supervised point cloud learning.
-Some work shows that weakly supervised models can even achieve competitive performance as fully supervised models.
-In addition, researchers have explored combining weakly supervised learning with other techniques such as transfer learning and self-supervised learning for better point cloud modelling.
-Their studies demonstrate the potential of weakly supervised learning for point clouds and a broader field of 3D deep learning.
+Weakly supervised point cloud learning aims to train robust deep models with limited, noisy, or imprecise annotations, addressing the challenge of preparing precise supervision for unordered and unstructured point clouds.
+This area has gained significant attention.
+Some studies show that weakly supervised models can achieve performance comparable to fully supervised ones.
+Researchers have also combined weakly supervised learning with techniques like transfer learning and self-supervised learning to enhance point cloud modeling.
+The ongoing progress in this field is expected to continue, with new methods regularly being proposed and evaluated, contributing to the broader advancement of 3D deep learning.

-Overall, the progress in weakly supervised point cloud learning is ongoing, and new methods have been proposed and evaluated regularly.
-This research field is expected to continue to grow and evolve in the coming years as researchers continue to explore new ways to leverage weakly supervised learning for point cloud understanding.